specify/specify.github.io/_sources/aws/web-portal-docker.md.txt

 ## Adding an Instance

-Assuming the export made from Specify 6 is named `DataExport.zip` and it is in the current directory:
+Assuming the export made from Specify 6 is named `DataExport.zip` and it is in the current directory, you can use `scp` or `sftp` to copy the appropriate files to the web portal server.
+These were the steps I ran on my local machine to add the appropriate configuration files to the `webportal` SSH host:

 ```bash
 scp ./DataExport.zip webportal:/home/ubuntu/specify_exports/sbmnhiz.zip